farirpgs/fari-games/_games/charge-rpg.md

 > #### Progression Curve
 >
 > Just as a reminder, the longer it takes for a major milestone to happen, the longer it will take for characters to become stronger.
+>

-This is an important to keep in mind depending on what kind of progression curve you want to have.
+> This is an important to keep in mind depending on what kind of progression curve you want to have.
 Do you want to have a short campaign where characters will grow stronger pretty quickly, or are you looking for a year spanning campaign where the characters will mostly evolve by changing their aspects and major milestones will be welcomed with cheers ?
+>

-There isn't a right or wrong answer here.
+> There isn't a right or wrong answer here.
 It depends a 100% on what kind of campaign you want to have.
 This is also something you can discuss with the group to make sure everyone has the same expectations.

-When the group reaches a Major Milestone, everyone gets a new **Talent Dot** on their character sheet.
+When the group reaches a Major Milestone, every character gets a new **Talent Dot** on their character sheet.

 There are 4 types of talents a character can get when reaching this milestone: